WDI-SEA/react-development-course-materials/02-React State/02-react-state.lecture.md

 We will create a button that the user can click, which will increase their mood by `1`.

-> CFU: If we were just working with regular old JavaScript, what could we use to increase the value of a variable by `1`?
+> **Check for Understanding**: If we were just working with regular old JavaScript, what could we use to increase the value of a variable by `1`?

 > How would we add or remove an item from an array?